MarcusNova/TasksTable/README.md

 # Project using React Hooks and Local Storage
-This is an example project using React and React Hooks instead of Redux for stage management and basic local storage for save the task from the board
+This is an example project using React and React Hooks instead of Redux for stage management and basic local storage for save the task from the board.

+You can visit the site here: https://nova-booklist.netlify.app/

 ## Available Scripts